Level 7 Diploma in Relational Practice

-Our Level 7 Diploma in Relational Practice in Mental Health.
-Our internationally recognised and accredited diploma is for professionals working with adults experiencing emotional and psychological distress or mental health challenges who want to deepen their understanding of relational practice in mental health treatment and recovery.
+Our accredited Level 7 Diploma in Relational Practice in Mental Health, is for professionals working with adults experiencing emotional and psychological distress or mental health challenges who want to deepen their understanding of relational practice in mental health treatment and recovery.

 Relational practice, with its focus on the power of human connection, places relationships at the core of support and recovery.
 This course will incorporate theoretical and professional concepts and practical skills to help you make a meaningful impact while effectively supporting yourself and others.